mja65/Emu68-Imager/docs/amigautilities.md

 ## First Time Run

-The Amiga should have both HDMI monitor and standard Amiga monitor connected, since both are used on the First run!<br>
+Ideally, (but not essential), the  Amiga should have both HDMI monitor and standard Amiga monitor connected since both are used on the First run!<br>
 First time the SD card is run there will be several additional things done :

 ## Buptest

 Buptest is a test performed by Emu68 to check that the pistorm is functioning properly.
 On your HDMI output you will see several lines of output.
 If all is well the test should be succesfull and your Amiga will continue booting the Emu68.
-From now on the output will be on your normal Amiga monitor output.<br>
+From now on the output will be on your normal Amiga monitor output.
+Therefore if you do not have a
+HDMI monitor connected you will not see this message. <br>

 After the amiga succesfully boots into Workbench it will disable Buptest since it is not needed anymore and it only slows the boot process down.